 Tongue

-14. What colour sweatshirts was Brian Clough known for wearing?
+14. What color sweatshirts was Brian Clough known for wearing?

 Green